Alejandro-sin/Alejandro-sin/README.md

 </div>

 * Student of Data Science and fullstack development at **platzi master** program.
-This program is only for the best students at platzi or those who are able to pass through the exams, is a close comunity that share knowldge, make hackatons, capstone projects, workshops, consultancy.
-Its an intensive training and coaching técnico.
+This program is only for the best students at platzi or those who are able to pass through the exams, is a close comunity that share knowledge, make hackatons, capstone projects, workshops, consultancy.
+Its an intensive training and technical coaching.

 <div align="center">
 <a href="https://methadata.wordpress.com/"><img src="./images/wordpress.png">